0xflotus/antwort/README.md

   </tbody>
 </table>

-NOTE: many Litmus thumbnails are broken and not showning the white background container.
+NOTE: many Litmus thumbnails are broken and not showing the white background container.
 But if you view the large version, you will see that **the Antwort templates render perfectly as intended**.

 Screenshots updated on 13 January 2016.